Ovidrel Syringe (Choriogonadotropin Alfa (Rch))

 Who Should Not Take Ovidrel Syringe

-Do not use Ovidrel if you are allergic to choriogonadotropin alfa or any ingredients, if your ovaries cannot be stimulated (primary ovarian failure), have uncontrolled thyroid or adrenal disease, have tumors of the hypothalamus or pituitary gland, have ovarian enlargement or large ovarian cysts, have cancer of ovaries/uterus/breasts, have fibroid tumors making pregnancy impossible, have been through menopause, have active blood clot disorders, or have unexplained vaginal or uterine bleeding.
+Do not use Ovidrel if you are allergic to choriogonadotropin alfa or any ingredients, have primary ovarian failure, uncontrolled thyroid or adrenal diseases, tumors in the hypothalamus or pituitary gland, or certain cancers.

 Medical Conditions to Discuss